muratk5n/thirdwave/en/README.md

 ---

 H2 generation from NG using steam-methane reforming + CCS is one of the cheapest methods.
-Both of those producers should be able to produce the needed supply.
+Both of those suppliers should be able to produce the needed supply.

 Al Jazeera: "Germany courts Qatar and UAE for alternatives to Russian